SunlayGGX/Storm/README.md

 - **LogFilePath (string, facultative, accept macro)**: This is the log file to display.
 If there is none, then we will select the one latest inside the default Log folder (located inside the default temporary folder).
 By not setting it, we also allow the LogViewer to parse the next log when the day change (we will always select the latest file at runtime, at the moment we check for the file modification)...
 - **NoInitialRead (no value, facultative)**: When a Simulator application is already running, then we'll just read and display the log after the moment since the log viewer started...
 Otherwise, we would display all logs.
 - **ReadLast (no value, facultative)**: Read the last log file found.
 This flag is ignored if we specified a log file to read with LogFilePath...

+### Storm-ScriptSender.exe
+This application provides an UI to easily send scripts to a connected Storm application without using files and commands.
+Like Storm-LogViewer, Command lines are exposed like this : key=value.
+- **MacroConfigFilePath (string, facultative, accept built-in only macros)**: This is the macro config file path to use.
+If there is none, then we will select the one inside the default Config folder (the one inside Custom/General takes precedence over the one inside Custom/General/Original).
+- **Port (unsigned integer, facultative)**: Allows to manually set a port to listen to instead of the one per default (5007).
+This integer should be in the range 0 to 65535.
+- **IntermediateSenderFolder (string, facultative, accept macros)**: Specify the folder where the script sender will save and load its xml script file.
+Default is inside "$[StormIntermediate]/ScriptSender".
+- **ScriptXmlFileName (string, facultative, accept macros)**: The script file name to save into/load from.
+Default is "SaveScriptCached.xml".

 ### Storm-Packager.exe
 This application is to package easily a running version of Storm application and Co. into a zip.
 It can also change and build a branch easily.